 Building up a three-dimensional picture of a survey site requires a combination of distance measurements and steering laser beams in a controlled manner.
 The scanning motion is controlled by a rotary encoder, which guides the beams by adjusting numerous scanning mirrors.

-Multiple scans are typically combined into a common reference system – a process referred to as “alignment” or “registration”.
+Multiple scans are typically combined into a common reference system to create a complete picture of the site – a process referred to as “alignment” or “registration”.

 How is laser scanning data delivered to clients?

-Using various suites of software, Technics can also deliver the following outputs:
+Using various suites of software, Technics can then deliver the following outputs: